MarsImmortal/MarsImmortal/README.md

 Code ninja with a knack for debugging, I'm here to byte off more than I can chew and turn bugs into features! 🐞💻

-About Me:
+**About Me:**
--🎓 Bachelor of Engineering (Honours) in Software Engineering student at Deakin University -🏫 Schooling from SJHS (St. John's High School), Sector 26 Chandigarh -💻 Passionate about software development, web technologies, and solving real-world problems -🌱 Constantly learning and exploring new technologies to enhance my skills
+-🎓 Bachelor of Engineering (Honours) in Software Engineering student at Deakin University /n -🏫 Schooling from SJHS (St. John's High School), Sector 26 Chandigarh -💻 Passionate about software development, web technologies, and solving real-world problems -🌱 Constantly learning and exploring new technologies to enhance my skills